Building Bridges, Sharing Cultures: Connecting Indigenous Communities and Canadian Reform Congregations

 “We were blown away by the applications,” Krepel says.
 “They were robust and creative — just really amazing program ideas.”

 RJCC ultimately awarded grants of varying amounts to seven congregations and one summer camp.
-The first event took place in May, with others planned throughout 2023.
+The first event took place in May, with others scheduled throughout the year.

-• Temple Shalom (Winnipeg, MB) hosted the first Roadmap to Reconciliation program in May, partnering with a local Indigenous organization to plant a “Heart Garden” on temple property.
-The garden features plants important to Indigenous peoples, including medicinal herbs and the trio of crops (corn, beans, and squash) known as the Three Sisters.
+• Temple Shalom (Winnipeg, MB) hosted the first Roadmap to Reconciliation program in May 2023, partnering with a local Indigenous organization to plant a “Heart Garden” on temple property.
+The garden features plants important to Indigenous Peoples, including medicinal herbs and the trio of crops (corn, beans, and squash) known as the Three Sisters.
 The event featured an address by Indigenous/French educator Julie Delorme and served as the foundation for a relationship between the local Jewish and Indigenous communities.

-• Temple Kol Ami (Thornhill, ON) is planning to host a full-day, multi-generational event this fall.
+• Temple Kol Ami (Thornhill, ON) planned a full-day, multi-generational event.
 Jewish and Indigenous storytellers, artists, and musicians will lead small groups of participants in sharing their stories using words, art, and song.
 The event, open to Jewish and Indigenous adults, youth, and children, will begin with an intention-setting ritual drawn from Indigenous and Jewish traditions.
 The day will conclude with a drumming circle.

-• Holy Blossom Temple (Toronto, ON) will join with Elder Catherine Brooks, a member of the Nippissing First Nation, to host a musical event that showcases Indigenous and Jewish music.
-Cantor David Rosen will play a key role in helping marry aspects of both musical worlds for this service, which will happen around Sukkot.
+• Holy Blossom Temple (Toronto, ON) joined with Elder Catherine Brooks, a member of the Nippissing First Nation, to host a musical event that showcased Indigenous and Jewish music.
+Cantor David Rosen played a key role in helping marry aspects of both musical worlds for this service.

-• Temple Israel of London (London, ON) is planning a three-event series dedicated to decolonization with programming throughout 2023.
-They hope to hear from Laura Ramirez-Sanchez, Indigenous Initiatives project associate at the University of Western Ontario, on the topic of land acknowledgements.
-The will also host a Kairos Blanket Exercise, “an interactive and experiential teaching tool that explores the historic and contemporary relationship between Indigenous and non-Indigenous peoples in the land we now know as Canada.”
+• Temple Israel of London (London, ON) planned a three-event series dedicated to decolonization.
+At the time of writing, they were eager to hear from Laura Ramirez-Sanchez, Indigenous Initiatives project associate at the University of Western Ontario, on the topic of land acknowledgements.
+The also planned a Kairos Blanket Exercise, “an interactive and experiential teaching tool that explores the historic and contemporary relationship between Indigenous and non-Indigenous Peoples in the land we now know as Canada.”

-• Temple Beth Ora (Edmonton, AL) will host a five-event series in partnership with the Indigenous Knowledge & Wisdom Centre.
-It will include an Indigenous local history walk, presentations on topics of Indigenous significance, and a student trip to a nearby ceremonial site (kihcihkaw askî) to learn about the significance of tipi.
-Before Yom Kippur, the congregation will reckon with its complicity in Canadian settler colonialism during a facilitator-led shacharit service that includes a collective Viddui (confession) and group discussion.
+• Temple Beth Ora (Edmonton, AL) hosted a five-event series in partnership with the Indigenous Knowledge & Wisdom Centre.
+It included an Indigenous local history walk, presentations on topics of Indigenous significance, and a student trip to a nearby ceremonial site (kihcihkaw askî) to learn about the significance of tipi.
+Before Yom Kippur 2023, the congregation reckoned with its complicity in Canadian settler colonialism during a facilitator-led shacharit service that included a collective Viddui (confession) and group discussion.

-• Shaarei-Beth El (Oakville, ON) will organize a day of “sharing circles” for Jewish and Indigenous community members, giving participants an opportunity to talk about their cultures and traditions.
-The synagogue plans to display art from local Indigenous creators and feature information about a new memorial garden created by survivors of a nearby residential school for Indigenous children.
-The event is planned for October 15.
+• Shaarei-Beth El (Oakville, ON) organized a day of “sharing circles” for Jewish and Indigenous community members, giving participants an opportunity to talk about their cultures and traditions.
+The synagogue displayed art from local Indigenous creators and featured information about a new memorial garden created by survivors of a nearby residential school for Indigenous children.

-• URJ Camp George (Seguin, ON) will build on its past truth and reconciliation programming by again hosting Anishinaabe cultural educator Kim Wheatley, who will guide campers, staff, and faculty through an activity about Indigenous communities’ connections to the local land.
-Members of nearby congregations and other summer camps will also be invited to participate in the event.
+• URJ Camp George (Seguin, ON) built on its past truth and reconciliation programming by hosting Anishinaabe cultural educator Kim Wheatley, who guided campers, staff, and faculty through an activity about Indigenous communities’ connections to the local land.
+Members of nearby congregations and other summer camps were also invited to participate in the event.

-With Roadmap to Reconciliation’s first year of events already underway, Krepel says the RJCC would like to continue to facilitate similar opportunities in the future.
-Participating congregations have already agreed to share their planning materials on the RJCC’s reconciliation page, which will allow other congregations to replicate them in their own communities.
+Krepel shared that the RJCC is eager to continue facilitating similar opportunities in the future.
+Participating congregations agreed to share their planning materials on the RJCC’s reconciliation page, which allows other congregations to replicate the events in their own communities.

 “We’re so impressed by how our communities have stepped up to create these programs, and we’re thrilled with the level of participation we’re seeing,” Krepel says, “We’re excited to see the relationships that come out of them and that will continue long after [the events have ended].”